paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 ## Steps

 1. Add the light client background extension helper to your background script.
-   The must be a service worker script using manifest v3.
+   There must be a service worker script using manifest v3.

    When your extension launches, it will immediately be connected to smoldot.